Yuriysteam/yuriysteam.github.io/_posts/2019-10-16-overwatch-nintendo-switch.md

 For playing in tabletop mode with joy-con grip increase gyro Yaw-axis to 16.
 For playing in handheld mode increase gyro Yaw-axis to 20 and maybe aim assist.

 P.S.
-Even with this setting aiming is a bit wobbly and lose.
+Even with this setting aiming is a bit wobbly and loose.
 Sticks are too sensitive.
 The game looks impressive when running in handheld mode: a toy Overwatch on the Switch.
-In docked mode it's clearly visiable that this is a port.
+In docked mode it's clearly visible that this is a port.